Bran1304/alitu-podparse/readme.md

 # podparse

-A simple package for parsing podcast feeds into manageable JavaScript objects.
+A simple package for parsing podcast feeds into consistent, manageable JavaScript objects.
 For use with Node and in the browser.
-Originally based on [jbierfeldt/podcast-feed-parser](https://github.com/jbierfeldt/podcast-feed-parser/).
+Originally based on [jbierfeldt/podcast-feed-parser](https://github.com/jbierfeldt/podcast-feed-parser/), but optimized and with fewer runtime dependencies.

 ## Installation